 What does homeowners insurance cover and do for you?
 Homeowners insurance covers your home and possessions against most common but not all risks.
 There are several levels of coverage that vary by state.
 Homeowners’ policies usually don’t cover damage caused by lack of maintenance, hurricanes, earthquakes, landslides, pollution or war, although additional policies or riders may cover these.

 Policies generally include:

-- Structure insurance that will pay to rebuild your home if it’s damaged by covered evens.
+- Structure insurance will pay to rebuild your home if it’s damaged by covered events.
 Outbuildings and garages are usually covered also.

 - Personal belonging coverage that will pay to replace all or part of any belongings that are damaged.

 - And additional living expenses if your home is damaged and you need to live somewhere else while it is repaired.